 Lectures by Simon Kirby on his academic and artistic work

-We are honored to present two lectures by professor Simon Kirby on Friday Dec 21: one about his work in academia, the second on his work in art including the FOUND collective.
+We are proud to present two lectures by professor Simon Kirby on Friday Dec 21: one about his work in academia, the second on his work in art including the FOUND collective.

 Simon Kirby is the director of the Centre for Language Evolution at the University of Edinburgh, where he studies the origin and evolution of language.
 He is the father of Iterated Learning, a method that is now widely used in the Cognitive Sciences and has greatly improved our knowledge on the cultural evolution of human behaviors like language.
 Simon is a Fellow of the Royal Society of Edinburgh and not only famous for his scientific work, but also collaborates with artists to create award-winning interactive installations, which often further explore his scientific interests in a creative way.

 These lectures are offered as part of the Media Technology AUTO Exhibition.

 Lecture 1: Cultural Evolution in the Lab shows how Language is Built